in28minutes/in28minutes.github.io/_posts/2017-01-17-spring-boot-basic-rest-service-top20.md

 ```

-## Executing a POST Rest Service
+## Executing a Http POST Operation Rest Service

-Example Request is shown below.
+Example request is shown below.
 It contains all the details to register a course to a student.

 ```json
 {